mikimaricic/cypress-cucumber/README.md

 ## Steps how to run test:

-Run all 3 scenarios from coman line with this command (be positioned in this folder: cypress-cucumber):
+Run all 3 scenarios from command line with this command (be positioned in this folder: cypress-cucumber):

 ```
 npx cypress run --spec "cypress/integration/\*.feature"